ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Multiple RMW implementations
 ----------------------------

-The ROS 2 binary releases for currently active distros have built-in support for several RMW implementations out of the box (Fast RTPS, RTI Connext Pro, ADLINK OpenSplice and Eclipse Cyclone DDS).
+The ROS 2 binary releases for currently active distros have built-in support for several RMW implementations out of the box (Fast DDS, RTI Connext Pro, ADLINK Eclipse Cyclone DDS).
-The default is Fast RTPS, which works without any additional installation steps, because we distribute it with our binary packages.
+Since Galactic, the default is Cyclone DDS, which works without any additional installation steps, because we distribute it with our binary packages.
-Cyclone DDS is also distributed with binary packages since Eloquent.
+Prior to Galactic, the default was Fast DDS, which works without any additional installation steps.

-Others like OpenSplice or Connext can be enabled by `installing additional packages <../Installation/DDS-Implementations>`, but without having to rebuild anything or replace any existing packages.
+Other RMWs like Fast-DDS or Connext can be enabled by `installing additional packages <../Installation/DDS-Implementations>`, but without having to rebuild anything or replace any existing packages.

 A ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
 While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS/RTPS implementation has been installed properly and the relevant environment variables have been configured.